 What’s Different in Texas Than the Rest of the Country?

 Unless it’s rodeo season, you won’t find Texans walking around with spurs and 10-gallon hats.
-What you will find is a very different way of buying electricity for your home, and a confusing Texas drivers license process.
+There are two things that are very different in Texas: (1) how to set up electricity for your Texas home, and (2) the confusing Texas drivers license process.